Consumer Information

 -

-ºÚÁÏÕýÄÜÁ¿C's policy regarding the is available as a PDF download.
-Also, a brief review of substance abuse policies can be found on the campus police rights page by scrolling down to the Substance Abuse section
+ºÚÁÏÕýÄÜÁ¿C's policy regarding the is available as a downloadable PDF.
+A summary of substance abuse policies can also be found on the Campus Police Rights page under the Substance Abuse section.

 -